bluecherrydvr/bluecherry-docker/README.md

 10. You should now be able to access the bluecherry web interface at https://localhost:7001/

 ### Running with an existing database
-1. Clone this repo: `git clone https://github.com/sicada/bluecherry-docker/`
-2. Change into the repo's directory: `cd bluecherry-docker`
-3. Pull the images from dockerhub: `sudo docker-compose pull`
-4. Add a .env file that contains the necessary passwords/config info.
-You can use the file named **dotenv** as a template, but must rename it to the literal name **.env** in the same directory. **WARNING:** It is recommended to change at least the password values for use in a production environment!
 5. Start the mysql container in the background: `sudo docker-compose up -d mysql`
 6. Run the bluecherry-server container with a special command to upgrade the database: `sudo docker-compose run bluecherry bc-database-upgrade`
 7. Run the bluecherry-server normally: `sudo docker-compose up -d bc-server`